-UNICEF USA has worked with Google Inc. in multiple capacities since 2005, when Google designated UNICEF USA as a recipient of its workplace giving and matching gift program.
+Google Inc. designated UNICEF USA as a recipient of its workplace giving and matching gift program in 2005.

-During times of crisis, Google provides critical support for UNICEF’s response and recovery efforts through Google.org and workplace giving campaigns.
+During times of crisis, Google provides critical support for UNICEF’s recovery efforts through Google.org and workplace giving campaigns.

 Since the start of the pandemic, Google, Google.org and YouTube have provided both cash grants and in-kind ad grants in support of UNICEF’s global, regional and local responses.
 Google.org’s contribution of $3.5 million, for example, supports relief in India and Latin America.
 YouTube’s contribution of nearly $1.5 million supports global relief, including in Argentina, Indonesia, Mexico, Philippines, Thailand, the U.S. and Vietnam.
 Additionally, Google gifted UNICEF ad grants, valued at $4.5 million, in key advocacy markets, including Brazil, India and the U.S.